mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-HA-with-lsyncd.md

 To copy the SSH keys to the remote host we will use `ssh-copy-id`.

-Use the username and host of the remote server you wish to synchronize MaxScale's configuration files to.
+Use the username and host of the remote server you wish to synchronize MariaDB MaxScale's configuration files to.
 For example, if the server's address is 192.168.122.100 and the user we use for synchronization us `user` we can use the following command.

 ```
 ssh-copy-id user@192.168.122.100